-Hospitality Management Required Technical Courses
+Hospitality Management (Required Technical Courses)

-HOSP1103 Introduction to Hospitality HOSP1203 Hospitality Purchasing HOSP1303 Hospitality Operations and Supervisory Management HOSP1403 Hospitality Marketing CUL2503 Catering and Banquet Service CUL1103 Sanitation and Safety
+HOSP1103 Introduction to Hospitality

+HOSP1203 Hospitality Purchasing

+HOSP1303 Hospitality Operations and Supervisory Management

+HOSP1403 Hospitality Marketing

+CUL2503 Catering and Banquet Service

+CUL1103 Sanitation and Safety

-Estimated cost of program, excluding web and lab fees, supplies and books: \$2,200 Tuition and fees are subject to change per Board of Trustee approval.
+In-state estimated cost of program, excluding web and lab fees, supplies and books: \$2,500 Tuition and fees are subject to change per Board of Trustee approval.

-The Certificates of Proficiency are not designed to be a student's major area of study.
+Note: The Certificates of Proficiency are not designed to be a student's major area of study.
 These courses are offered in alternating Fall and Spring Semesters and some have prerequisites that must be completed before taking the course.

-Certificate of Proficiency

-Information Science Technology
+Certificate of Proficiency Information Science Technology

-The Business Technology program provides students with the opportunity to achieve marketable skills and the knowledge necessary to succeed in a business occupation.
-The curriculum is provided for those individuals who desire to train, retrain, or upgrade their skills for an occupation in a business environment.
+The Information Science Technology program provides students with the opportunity to achieve marketable skills and the knowledge necessary to succeed in a business occupation.
+The curriculum is provided for those individuals who desire to train, retrain, or upgrade their skills for an occupation in an information technology environment.
 All students should have the opportunity to develop to their highest potential in the best learning environment possible through guidance and instruction by a well-trained staff and hands-on applications using equipment which duplicates, as nearly as possible, equipment found in business offices.